Car-Maintenance-Senior-Project/OBD-ME/README.md

 ## Updating APIs

 This app uses 3 APIs.
 At the time of writing, the app has working API keys, but this may not always be the case.
-I will quickly walk you through how to remake these API keys if it is needed.
+We will quickly walk you through how to remake these API keys if it is needed.

 ### Google Maps